What we believe:

-You are welcome to visit us at any time, once our services restart.
+You are welcome to visit us at any time at our 10am service each Sunday.
 Do come along and see for yourself what our community is like.
 It doesn't matter if you don't know what you believe, or if you've never been to church before.

 A lot of people worry that they might not be good enough for church.
 Don't worry about that: Jesus says that he came for those who feel like they aren't perfect, those that feel that they aren't good enough, those who are poor and broken.

 Some people worry that they will be put on the spot or asked to do something they are uncomfortable with.
 Don't worry about that.
 You can just come and watch.
 You don't have to join in with anything if you don't want to.

 Reverend Paul Franklin